MaestSi/MosaicViewer_FMR1/README.md

 ## Results visualization

-For example, this is how the left alignment of trimmed reads (with or without colouring based on annotated repeats) would look like.
+For example, this is how the right alignment of trimmed reads (with or without colouring based on annotated repeats) would look like.

 <p align="center">
   <img src="Figures/MosaicViewer_output_example.png" alt="drawing" width="800" title="MosaicViewer_output_example">